GA-02 Tobacco Use

 Auburn Valley YMCA, 1620 Perimeter Road, Auburn, WA 98001

 What exactly does the new tobacco policy do?

-This policy ensures that Green River Community College is tobacco free.
+This policy ensures that Green River College is tobacco free.
 This includes inhaling, exhaling, burning or carrying of any lighted tobacco material - including cigarettes, cigars or pipes - on Green River property.
 The use of other tobacco products, such as smokeless or chewing tobacco, is also included in the tobacco free policy.
 The policy does not include FDA approved nicotine-replacement therapy products for the purpose of cessation.

 Who is affected by the tobacco policy?

 The tobacco policy applies to all persons on or in Green River property.
 This includes, but is not limited to; persons on Green River sidewalks, parking lots, landscaped areas, recreational areas, in buildings on Green River property and in vehicles owned, rented or leased by Green River.